Jogchat/go-schemaless/schema_news.md

 * Note that index_news_domain's (domain VARCHAR) can be school, company domain or topics (e.g. world cup, NBA)
 * all of these should be unique
 * Note longest url is 2083 characters: https://stackoverflow.com/questions/219569/best-database-field-type-for-a-url
+* Marked summary as 65535 length which is the length of longest varchar in mysql